sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/02 - Meanwhile.md

 "Boss?"

-"*Well let's be honest with ourselves here, that hat brat won't fall for our traps a second time.
-Perhaps if we find the other dipshit girl we can put her into service.
+"*Well let's be honest with ourselves here, that hat kid won't fall for our traps a second time.
+Perhaps if we find the evil little girl we can put her into service.
 But the kid's leaving, and we have this stranger as a replacement.
 I think either way, we have a new towel boy.
 We just need to lure them to the forest.*"